mickaeltemporao/itds/docs/modules/science.md

     - **Windows**: [Chocolatey](https://chocolatey.org/install)
     - **Mac**: [Homebrew](https://brew.sh/)
     - **Linux**: You already have a package manager (e.g., `apt`, `dnf`, `pacman`).
-- Can you install :fontawesome-brands-python: Python ?
+- Can you install :fontawesome-brands-python: Python using your package manager ?

 ## First Typst document
 - Create a document named `paper.typ` with the following contents:
 ```
-= Week 2: First Results
+= Some Random Text

 This document was produced with Typst.
 We computed the average penguin body mass by species.
 See the figure below.